 To create a relationship, click on the Model icon and select Manage relationships and click on New…

 Make a relationship between the primary table and the RLS table created.

 Create a role in a similar way as Step-1 & Step-2 of static RLS and in the Table filter DAX expression box, enter the value as userprincipalname() (userprincipalname() is a DAX function which fetches the username of the logged-in account.) and Save.

 Click on View as and select RLS created and Other User and in the text box, enter the username to be tested.

 Step 4, Applying Dynamic RLS:

-Add all the PowerBI account email addresses and share the PowerBI dashboard with the respective user and the user can only view the dashboards with the RLS applied on it.
+Add all the PowerBI account email addresses and share the PowerBI dashboard with the respective user, and the user can only view the dashboards with the RLS applied to them.

-Thus the above steps can be used to create row level security with PowerBI.
-This can be used in applications such as user dashboard, dashboards for specific groups or branches etc.
+Thus the above steps can be used to create row-level security with PowerBI.
+This can be used in applications such as user dashboards, dashboards for specific groups or branches, etc.